© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cae Burdydd Castle is a scheduled monument protected by Cadw under reference BR118.
 View the official record →

-Cae Burdydd Castle is a motte-and-bailey castle located in Breconshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of South Wales.
+Cae Burdydd Castle is a motte-and-bailey earthwork located in Breconshire, Wales, dating to the Norman period following the late eleventh-century conquest and settlement of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR118.

 Cae Burdydd Castle dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cae Burdydd Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR118.